-If you don’t consider yourself a regular library patron, maybe you just haven’t found the right match yet.
+If you don’t consider yourself a regular public library patron, maybe you just haven’t found the right match yet.
 Luckily, there are dozens of public libraries in and around Richmond, each with its own personality, atmosphere, and unique traits.

 Three words to describe: